 What Is Neonatal Care?

 Neonatal Care is the type of care given to sick or premature babies.
-Neonatal units in hospitals provide this care.
+Neonatal intensive care unit (nicu) in hospitals provide this care.

 All newborns need essential care in order to maintain their health and have maximum growth and development.
 Essential care includes- warmth, normal breathing, mother’s milk, and prevention of infection.